pixelxcodes/Mental-Health/README.md

 # Mental-Health
-Quick solutions to few mental health problems \n Resources- The content was taken from @jun_yuh on youtube.
+Quick solutions to few mental health problems.
+Resources- The content was taken from @jun_yuh on youtube.